-Only the spirits have kept the mysteries that taunt Kansas’ most haunted historical properties.
+Only the spirits have kept the mysteries that abound in these most-haunted historical properties in Kansas.

-Although a few of the locals know these tales, these sealed stories from the Sunflower State’s early settlers are held tight in their cryptic walls.
-Could the whispers of these ghosts be waiting to divulge them to those who are brave enough to listen?
+Although a few locals know the following tales, these stories from the Sunflower State’s early settlers are held tight in their cryptic walls.
+Could the whispers of their ghosts be waiting to divulge their stories to those who are brave enough to listen?

-With this intention, a road trip through Haunted Kansas is waiting for you, packed with 11 must-do spooky properties for your exploration.
+A road trip through Haunted Kansas is waiting for you, packed with 11 must-visit spooky properties for your exploration.

-In the meanwhile, dare to submerge into each of these spectral delights, the most haunted locations in Dorothy's Kansas.
+Dare to dive into each of these spectral delights, the most haunted locations in Dorothy's Kansas.

 Photo Credit: Priyo Oktaviano

-Built in 1855, was first hotel that was built on this property was known as the Free State Hotel.
-Originally, the Free State Hotel was first intended to serve as temporary quarters for those settlers who came from Boston.
-Unfortunately, in 1856, the hotel was attacked and burned to the ground by Sheriff Sam Jones.
+Built in 1855, the first hotel built on this property was known as the Free State Hotel.
+Originally, it was first designed to serve as temporary quarters for those settlers who came from Boston.
+In 1856, however, the hotel was attacked and burned to the ground by Sheriff Sam Jones.

-Colonel Shalor Eldridge rebuilt the hotel and added another floor.
+Colonel Shalor Eldridge rebuilt the hotel, adding another floor.
 Talk about bad luck!
-In 1863, the hotel was again attacked and destroyed by Quantrill.
-150 people were killed in Quantrill’s raid.
-The hotel was rebuilt again until 1925 when it was decided that the hotel was deteriorating, and it needed to be rebuilt.
+In 1863, the hotel was again attacked and destroyed, this time by Quantrill, the Confederate guerrilla leader.
+More than 150 people were killed in Quantrill’s raid.
+The hotel was again rebuilt, and it stood until 1925 when it was decided that the hotel was deteriorating, and it needed to be rebuilt yet again.

-Appropriately, today the hotel displays a seal of a phoenix rising from the ashes.
-The motto is “from ashes to immortality”.
+Appropriately, today, the hotel – now known as the Eldridge – displays a seal of a phoenix rising from the ashes.
+The motto is “from ashes to immortality."

 Photo credit: Magnolias and Mimosas

-Under the Candle Queen Candle Building in Leavenworth are tunnels that are over 200 years old.
-These tunnels are believed to be a part of the Underground Railroad where slaves fled from slavery.
+Under the Candle Queen Candle Building in Leavenworth are tunnels that are more than 200 years old.
+These tunnels are believed to be a part of the Underground Railroad where slaves fled from their pursuers.
 There are three rooms connected to the tunnel.
 Newspapers dating from 1917 can be found on the walls.
-Batteries drain when spirits attempt to pull their energies when entering the underground tunnels.
+People entering the underground tunnels find that their batteries drain – possibly as spirits attempt to pull these energies for their own use.

 Photo Credit: Google Maps

-The Haunted 1889 McInteer Villa was built in 1889 for John McInteer, a prominent Irish saddle maker.
+The Haunted 1889 McInteer Villa was built for John McInteer, a prominent Irish saddle maker.
 Ten deaths have been reported deaths in the history of the home.
-These include John and his first wife Alice.
-In addition, Anna, John's second wife and her mother, Charles Donovan Anna’s son.
+These include John and his first wife Alice, plus John's second wife (Anna) as well as her mother and Charles Donovan (Anna’s son).

 Charles reportedly committed suicide in a room located upstairs in the mansion.
-The newspaper article states that after returning from the war, he was having bad headaches.
-After he took some medicines, he shot himself in the head.
+After Charles returned from the war, a newspaper reported, he was having bad headaches.
+Soon after taking some medicine, he shot himself in the head.

-There four-day old baby called Isobel “Goldie” Altus also died in this mansion, as well as, Mr. and Mrs. Gerardy the previous owners.
+A four-day-old baby, Isobel “Goldie” Altus, also died in this mansion, as did Mr. and Mrs. Gerardy, the house's the previous owners.

 With so much death and tragedy, the haunts here are impressionable.
-Shadow figures have been seen in the home, the bedroom door upstairs will open on it’s own, footsteps can be heard walking down the hallway and EVP (Electric Voice Phenomenon) devices, digital recordings male voices can be heard along with evil laughter.
+Shadow figures have been seen in the home, the bedroom door upstairs will open on its own, and footsteps can be heard walking down the hallway.
+Plus, EVP (Electric Voice Phenomenon) devices and digital recordings will pick up male voices along with evil laughter.

 Photo Credit: Southern Blessed Chaos

-Achenbach Memorial Hospital was opened in 1941 and closed in the 1970’s.
-It has been reported that on the 3rd floor, the toilet will flush without anyone in the room, the elevator moves as if someone was using it, cold spots, and feeling of being watched.
+Achenbach Memorial Hospital was opened in 1941 and finally closed its doors in the 1970s.
+It's been reported that, on the 3rd floor, the toilet will flush without anyone in the room, and the elevator moves as if someone was operating it.
+In addition, visitors have reported cold spots and the feeling of being watched.

 Photo Credit: Hutchinson News

-Reno County Museum is over 100 years old, and with this, a very rich history.
-A few deaths have been reported in the old building once called the Rosemont apartment.
+Reno County Museum is more than 100 years old, and carries with it a very rich history.
+A few deaths have been reported in this old building once called the Rosemont apartment.

 Haunted?
 You bet!
-The museum has had many reports of ghostly activity coming from the staff.
-They have reported hearing strange noises and seeing an apparition of a little girl in a white dress on the second floor.
+The museum has had many tales of ghostly activity reported the staff: They have told of hearing strange noises and seeing an apparition of a little girl in a white dress on the second floor.

 Photo Credit: Wikimedia Commons